shambhavicodes/Loong/README.md

 ### Training

 * Initialization.
 Please update the model name according to your specifications.
+This repository supports any model (e.g., Llama, Qwen, R1 Distilled Qwen) available on Hugging Face.

   `python transformer_to_mamba.py`

-* Distillation + SFT
+* Distillation + SFT.
+For demonstration, we use [OpenMathInstruct-2](https://huggingface.co/datasets/nvidia/OpenMathInstruct-2) as the distillation dataset, which was generated from the LlaMA 405B model.
+If you want to perform distillation from Qwen or other models, please consider using a dataset generated from those models instead.

   Please refer to [here](sft/README.md)

-* RL
+* RL.
+We provide an RL training framework built on top of [VeRL](https://github.com/volcengine/verl).

   Please refer to [here](rl/README.md)

+Most training frameworks, both SFT and RL, require data packing features with `position_ids` to prevent data contamination.
+In our experience, using `position_ids` to prevent data contamination in SFT might not be unnecessary.
+However, to train hybrid models with RL, you must install [Packed Mamba Hybrid](HYBRID_PACK.md) and use `position_ids` to avoid the data contamination.
+Packing data in the same sequence without using `position_ids` will cause the RL training to fail.

 ### Evaluation